EVerest/everest-core/README.md

 ## Building with FetchContent instead of EDM
 In [doc/build-with-fetchcontent](doc/build-with-fetchcontent) you can find an example how to build libocpp with FetchContent instead of EDM.

-## Support for security profile 2 and 3 with TPM in OCPP 1.6 using libwebsockets
+## Support for libwebsockets

+A new websocket implementation based on libwebsockets will deprecate the old websocket++ implmentation.
+It supports all security profiles, along with TPM usage.

+### Support for TPM keys

-If you want to try the new websocket implementation based on libwebsockets (supporting security profile 2 and 3 with TPM) you can set the following cmake option.
+In order to use the TPM keys, it is mandatory to use the libwebsocket implementation with the following cmake option.

 ```bash
   cmake .. -DLIBOCPP_ENABLE_LIBWEBSOCKETS=ON